roncterry/configure-as-labmachine/README.md

-# Modifying the Script's behaviour and Output:
+# Modifying the Script's behavior and Output:

 **Config File:**

-The behaviours of the script can be modified by editing the `config/configure-as-labmachine.cfg` file.
+The behaviors of the script can be modified by editing the `config/configure-as-labmachine.cfg` file.

-One important modifcation that will probaly need to be done is to edit the `USER_LIST` variable to change the name of the default user that will be used or even add additional users to be configured in the same manner.
+One important modification that will probably need to be done is to edit the `USER_LIST` variable to change the name of the default user that will be used or even add additional users to be configured in the same manner.
 (This is a space delimited list).

 **CLI Arguments:**